A general epistemology of cognition and consciousness V.13.2

 That persistent fact rises above all knowledge about ourselves and the world.
 What we do not know is infinitely greater than what we know and no matter how much we learn that ratio does not fundamentally change.
 What determines our fate is not what we know but what we do not know.

 The Newtonian paradigm has given humans collective agency to survive and thrive within our environment but at the cost of an entirely rational enchantment and wonder in the mysteries that surround us.
-Boredom and alienation are rational reactions within the walls of social configuration spaces that exploit cultural biases.
-But boredom and alienation are irrational beyond those walls.
+Alienation is a rational reaction within the walls of social configuration spaces that exploit cultural biases but it is irrational beyond those walls.

 If we are to survive the fouling of our nest we must first be re-enchanted in each other and the world.
 That does not mean abandoning the technical advances of the Newtonian paradigm or limiting our search for knowledge.
 On the contrary, learning how Newtonian methods break apart whole systems without awareness of synthesis shows us the limitations of those methods and will open up new paradigms of knowledge and adaptations to nature.
 The scientific method enables us to manipulate nature at the cost of alienation from nature.
 A post-Newtonian and post-cartesian paradigm must reintegrate us with nature.